 A counter-attack on cancer

 The ability of cancer to hide from your body’s natural, disease-fighting immune system calls for new strategies.
 Immunotherapy helps your immune system by strengthening or restoring its ability to fight cancer.
+Radiofrequency ablation for cancer is another exciting treatment option alternative to chemotherapy that is now being used to battle difficult to treat metastases.

 - Stops cancer from spreading (metastasizing)